AmeDin/capstone/README.md

 ### Green App

 Finally deploy-green will deploy our build application which was the docker image we push holding our index.html.
 It will switch the port forwarding into this pod abd access again http://<Public IP>:30000 will be our green application.
+The title and the footer if the application is changed

 We can also add commands to remove the blue pods to delete the all app.